michadasis/cs-class-scripts/README.md

 - **Security Edition**: Installs a comprehensive suite of security tools and utilities for penetration testing, forensics, and vulnerability assessment.

 - **Hack The Box Edition**: Installs tools and configurations optimized for use with Hack The Box, a popular online platform for practicing penetration testing and ethical hacking.

-- **Headless packages**: Installs necessary packages for running ParrotOS without a graphical interface.
-Suitable for servers and remote systems.

 ## Compatibility